 Purpose of the lesson: To know testing equipment of laboratory diagnostics of animals' blood parasite of protozooses.
+To master the technique of laboratory diagnosis of eimerioses in animals.

 Task: To workout the methodology and to know the features of special diagnostics of blood and parasitic diseases in animals.
+To workout the methodology and to know the features of special diagnostics of coccidiidoses of animals.

-Independently prepare for classes using recommended books (1-4), lecture material and electronic files from the discipline "Veterinary Parasitology" at the "Distance learning portal (MOODLE) of SBTU"
+Independently prepare for the class using textbooks, study guides, practicals (1-4), lecture material, electronic files from the discipline "Veterinary Parasitology" on the "Portal of distance learning (MOODLE) of the SBTU of Ukraine".